 The rule allows DoD program officers to grant Plans of Action and Milestones (POA&M) for contractors who are not fully complying with NIST requirements and can receive a conditional certification for 180 while they work to meet the standards.

-This Final Rule, which was published on October 15 and will go into effect on December 16, 2024, signs the CMMC program and processes into law.
-But there’s a separate acquisition rule the Pentagon proposed this summer that dictates how CMMC will be implemented into solicitations and contracts.
-The final acquisition rule is anticipated to be published early-to-mid 2025.
-Once that rule is effective, the DoD can officially begin including CMMC requirements.
+This Final Rule, which went into effect December 16, 2024, signs the CMMC program and processes into law, meaning time is running out to prepare for the requirements to start appearing in solicitations.
+There’s a separate acquisition rule the Pentagon proposed this summer that dictates how CMMC will be implemented into solicitations and contracts.
+The final acquisition rule is anticipated to be published early-to-mid 2025, and once that rule is effective, the DoD can officially begin including CMMC requirements.
 The DoD plans to have a phased roll-out of CMMC over a period of 3 years.
 The idea of this timeframe is to allow small businesses to overcome any hurdles obtaining any of the certification levels.

 Now that the CMMC Final Rule is published, it's important to start preparing for CMMC to appear in future contracts if you haven’t already.
 To stay updated on future CMMC rule changes or other government requirements, subscribe to our blog and monthly newsletter.
 If you need help figuring out how to meet these requirements, or you need help prepping your GSA Schedule for future solicitations, we can help.